FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/docs/device/apply.md

     perform themselves the tests.

-In the event that your application is correct and satisfies all the requirements, congratulations you are now part of the FIWARE Marketplace!
+In the event that your application is correct and satisfies all the requirements, congratulations you are now part of the FIWARE Showcase!
 The product will be updated to the _"FIWARE-ready"_ IoT Devices list of commercially available products.
 As a result of the validation process, an official document signed by FIWARE will acredite the result of this process together with a document with the results obtained during the process